JedayTB/JedMP/README.md

 ```

 There are multiple dependencies, but, this project uses cargo to handle them.
 For each dependency listed, do\
+This may be unecessary as, the cargo.toml in the repo has these included.

 ```
 cargo install {dependency_name}